Matt Brittin confirmed as next BBC Director-General

-Former Google executive Matt Brittin is expected to be confirmed this week as the next Director General for the BBC.
+Former Google executive Matt Brittin has been confirmed as the next Director-General for the BBC.

 Brittin joined Google in 2007 as its Managing Director for the UK, rising to become the tech giant’s President for Europe, the Middle East, and Africa.
 He left Google in 2024 and has been on a self-professed "gap year" since then.

-His appointment will make him the BBC's 18th Director General – and the first with no direct experience of television journalism.
+His appointment will make him the BBC's 18th Director-General – and the first with no direct experience of television journalism.

 Brittin became a leading contender for the BBC role in February 2026 after other candidates, including Jay Hunt of Apple TV and former Channel 4 Chief Executive Alex Mahon, withdrew.